 In practice, this is usually calculated by integrating the two shaded regions.

-If the sample's absorption and PL spectra overlap, it can reabsorb some of the photons it emits after they've been reflected from the sphere's inner surface.
+If the sample's absorption and PL spectra overlap, it can reabsorb some of the photons that it emits after they've been reflected from the sphere's inner surface.
 In this case, the PL emission in the integrating sphere measurements will have a different shape, with a reduction in emission at the high energy end - this is illustrated in the figure below.
-A self-absorption correction, which uses the actual PL spectrum, is therefore useful .
+Due to this we recommend using a self-absorption correction that uses the actual PL spectrum .

 For this reason, thin films often have significantly reduced PLQEs compared to solutions.
 It is possible to reduce the effects of aggregation in films by dispersing the molecules in a transparent polymer matrix such as polystyrene or poly(methyl methacrylate) (PMMA).
 This is done simply by adding the polymer to the dye solution and processing as normal - for example, through spin coating.
 The polymer will help to space out the dye molecules, reducing intermolecular interactions and reducing aggregation.
 By increasing the concentration of polymer relative to the dye, aggregation can be further reduced; however, this is accompanied by a reduced absorption, which may not be desirable.

 Steady-State vs. Time-Resolved Photoluminescence Spectroscopy